A mecca for skiing and outdoor enthusiasts

 There is no airport in Åre but you can fly to nearby Östersund and get to Åre from there by either train, bus or taxi.
 The drive takes approximately 1.5 hours.

-If you have the time, consider flying to Stockholm to spend some time seeing all of the highlights the beautiful Swedish capital has to offer.
-Is’s a beautiful city.
+If you have the time, consider flying to Sweden’s capital to spend some time exploring all of the best things to do in Stockholm.
+It’s a beautiful city.

 You can use our adlink below to find the cheapest tickets: